-Come shop until you drop at this weekend's North Bay Just Between Friends Sale at the Sonoma County Fairgrounds Hall of Flowers in Santa Rosa.
-Taking place Thursday–Sunday, April 11–14, 2013, Just Between Friends is the North Bay's largest children's and maternity consignment event.
+Come shop until you drop at this weekend's North Bay Just Between Friends Mega Children's Sale at the Sonoma County Fairgrounds Grace Pavilion in Santa Rosa.
+Taking place today, Thursday, March 9 through 12, 2017, Just Between Friends is the North Bay's largest children's and maternity consignment event.

 Get a great deal on over 100,000 consignment items in 40,500 square feet of shopping space, including toys, games; outdoor gear; mommy supplies; furniture; crafting, school and party supplies; and more.
 You'll save 30–90% off retail prices on tons of gently used and even new items.
 Cash, checks, debit cards, and Visa and Mastercard are accepted.
 Bring your own bags, baskets, or even a wagon to carry your deals.

 Laser Tag of Santa Rosa is the Bay Area’s only stand-alone laser tag fun center North of the Golden Gate Bridge.
 The sparkling clean family entertainment destination is located at 3011 Santa Rosa Avenue, Santa Rosa CA 95407 (707) 755-3503 and offers a great time for people of all ages.